Promo code FLASH15 applied for 15% off!

 They do not have ongoing authority to make financial decisions or manage the owner’s assets, unlike a property manager, who is typically considered a general agent.

-Understanding distinctions like this helps immensely when answering questions on the real estate exam, especially those that ask for the correct agency in real estate definition.
+Understanding distinctions like this helps immensely when answering questions on the real estate exam, especially those that ask for the correct agency in the real estate definition.

 How does a special agency compare to other types of agencies?